pivotal-cf/pivotal-ui/docs/Faq.md

 ## What browsers are supported?

-On the desktop, Pivotal UI supports recent versions of Chrome, Firefox, Edge, and Safari as well as IE10+.
-Pivotal UI does sometimes use flexbox, which does not work on IE9.
+On the desktop, Pivotal UI supports recent versions of Chrome, Firefox, Edge, and Safari as well as IE11.
 Pivotal UI also supports recent versions of mobile Chrome and Safari.

 ## How do I customize my components?